-ETDs may be submitted any time AFTER a successful defense AND the ETD fee has been paid to the cashier's office.
+ETDs may be submitted any time AFTER a successful defense and the ETD fee has been paid to the cashier's office.
 ETD submission MUST be completed before the last day of classes.
-The deadline for Summer 2015 is August 6th at noon and for Fall 2015, it is December 10th at noon.
+The deadline for pring 2019 deadline is May 9th at noon.
 If you require an extension, your committee chair will need to request the extension from Dr. P. Wesley Schultz, Interim Dean of Graduate Studies and Research.

 What if I don't have Adobe Acrobat Pro at home or work?

-You will need Adobe Acrobat Pro in order to merge your signature page into your file, as well as check your file for ADA Compliance.
+You will need Adobe Acrobat Pro in order to merge your signature page into your file, as well as check your file for ADA compliance.
 Adobe Acrobat Pro is available on all the computers on campus.
-If you are not on campus, you may acces it through CougarApps, or download a 30 day trial version of Adobe Acrobat Pro.
+If you are not on campus, you may download the Adobe Creative Cloud from the Student Technology Help Desk.

 What if I have confidential or proprietary information in my thesis or my project?
-What are Redactions and Embargo Periods?
+What are Character String Replacements and Embargo Periods?

 How do I Merge two PDFs using Adobe Acrobat Pro

-- When the items are in the order that you want, click on the “Combine Files” button that at the bottom, right side of the window.
+- When the items are in the order that you want, click on the “Combine Files” button in the upper right hand corner.

 - Once the files have been combined, a window with this new PDF will open.

-- Now you can save the file, following the naming conventions: <Last nameFirst name_TermYear> ex. <DoeJohn_Fall2011.pdf>
+- Now you can save the file, following the naming conventions: <Last nameFirst name_TermYear> ex. <DoeJohn_Fall2018.pdf>

 What about my rights as an author?